 Remember, debt is not a solution.
 It’s a problem.

 You have to quit borrowing in order for any get out of debt method to work.

-It’s really common to forget that when you’re in a hole, the first step is to put down the shovel.
-Stop digging, prevent more earth from falling in on you, and then figure out how to climb out.
+Remember, when you’re in a hole and want to climb out, the first step is to put down the shovel.
+Quit digging, prevent more earth from falling in on you, and then figure out how to climb out.

 How to quit digging yourself in deeper.

-While you can quit debt cold-turkey and without any outside help (and I highly recommend quitting debt cold turkey!) it helps to know that you’re not crazy.
+While you can quit debt cold-turkey and without any outside help (and I highly recommend quitting debt cold turkey!) it helps to know that you’re not alone.

 Talk with others who have done it or have seen successes in their journey so far.
 It helps to hear “great idea on buying that beater!” instead of “isn’t it time to buy a new car?”.
 Or “Hey, want to come over for game night?” instead of “Oh come on, let’s go out to eat tonight at that new restaurant!”.